 Popular Varieties: Blue Rug Juniper, Blue Star Juniper

-Ideal Use: Slopes, erosion control, large areas that need ground cover
+Ideal Use: Slopes, erosion control, large areas needing coverage

 5. Best Ground Cover Plants for Shade

-If you’re gardening in a shaded area, it’s essential to choose ground cover plants that can thrive with less sunlight.
+If you’re gardening in a shaded area, it’s essential to choose species that can thrive with less sunlight.
 Shade-tolerant varieties such as pachysandra, ivy, and hostas are excellent choices.
 These plants will fill in the shaded areas of your garden, adding texture and preventing weeds from taking over.

 Popular Varieties: Pachysandra, English ivy, lamium